jasgrewal/common/seminars/attended/workshop_cdi_ctlt2018/day2_prep.md

 - For the writing assignment (shortening summary iteratively)
 	- Make target writing for same purpose, to *different audience*
 	- Think about justifying style and language for target audience
+- Informal assessment:
+	- Muddiest point / what did I learn best from today's lecture
+	- Peer Feedback based on a rubric for every Field Review (we don't see it, they go to the student directly)